VanderPloegR1/companion/Installation.md

 Companion uses various incoming ports.
 There are various api servers, and some modules will setup their own servers expecting inbound connections to work.
 Make sure to plan for this with the network mode used in docker.

 #### USB passthrough
-TODO: example parameter
-TODO: are udev rules necessary?
-Not currently supported, the hid library does not work in docker properly
+Not currently supported, the usb libraries we use do not work in docker properly

 #### Remote USB
 To connect streamdecks to companion from another machine, you can use [Companion Satellite](https://github.com/bitfocus/companion-satellite)